Please view these information tabs to learn about Clockworks and what we can do for you.

 All international packages are sent out as merchandise and with a value of the contents.
 What each country does with that information is not known to us.
 So it is the customer’s responsibility to pay any fees associated with an international purchase.
 The customer is also responsible for all shipping charges.
 This includes any errors that may occur.
 The customer is responsible to pay the shipping of the product whether it is coming or going.

 Clockworks has sent an incredible amount of products to certain countries and people just do not get what we send.
-If you are ordering from a country that is dealing with issues on postal theft, we cannot take responsibility for this on our end.
+If ordering from a country that is dealing with issues on postal theft, we cannot take responsibility for this on our end.
 Again, we are a small company and just cannot absorb this sort of expense.
 Specifically, two countries that we cannot ship to any longer because of these problems is South Africa and Brazil.

 Clock Movement Parts Catalog